 Miller fits a common profile: Years ago, his wife gifted him with a blacksmithing class, but offspring and a suit-and-tie career diverted him.
 Recently retired, he decided to again embrace smoke and hammers.
 In doing so, he joined a roster that gleams with Santa Fe smithing standouts, including John Prosser, Shehan Prull, Caleb Smith, Peter Joseph, and Christopher Johnson.

 “You would be hard-pressed to find this many people in another city doing blacksmithing,” Hillenkamp says.
 “Maybe Seattle or San Francisco, but they have millions of people.”

 With his wife, ceramist Christy Hengst, Hillenkamp has built bus shelters in Santa Fe that combine iron shade with mosaic beauty.
-His bread and butter, though, comes from residential work, including a bird-of-paradise stair railing for an apartment in the Dakota.
+His bread and butter, though, comes from residential work, including a bird-of-paradise stair railing for an apartment in New York City's Dakota.
 One of his Santa Fe fences crawls with vining roses that look almost paper-thin.

 “For me,” he says, “this is about fun.
 This is my gym.
 This is my social place.
 It’s where I make a living and where I enjoy myself.
 I like to figure things out and fix things.
 To be a handyman is not creative enough.
 To be a sculptor is not useful enough.
 To be a mechanical engineer is to be a head with no body.
 I need the physical, too.
 Blacksmithing is a good combination.”